reyjes15/Dex2c-DptShell-Protection/README.md

 Create a new folder named `MOD` in your device's internal storage (SD Card).

 **2. Target Placement**
-Copy or move the target `.apk` file you wish to protect inside the newly created `MOD` folder.
+Copy or move the target `.apk` file you wish to protect inside the newly created `/storage/emulated/0/MOD/` folder.

 **3. Execute the Suite**
 Open your Termux application and execute the protector by simply typing: